deniseylarson/api-docs-portfolio/REST_Countries_API_Documentation.md

 ---

 ## Common Use Cases
-- Displaying country info in a dropdown menu
+- Displaying country information in a dropdown menu
 - Creating a world population heat map
 - Supporting international shipping rules
 - Adding multi-language and currency support